dlbewley/dlbewley.github.io/_posts/2021-03-09-Understanding-OpenShift-Over-The-Air-Updates.md

 ## Managing the Nodes

 The machines which make up the cluster are also managed by operators.
-The `machine-api` operator interfaces with the underlying infrastructure provider (OpenStack, AWS, etc) to provision machines on Day 1.
-The `machine-config` operator manages the resources that provide Day 1 and Day 2 configuration.
+The `machine-api` operator interfaces with the underlying infrastructure provider (OpenStack, AWS, etc) to provision machines on Day 1 and the `machine-config` operator manages the resources that implement machine configuration.

-When a machine is booted it is provided a URL to the machine config server which serves up an [Ignition Config][4].
+Machines are provisioned by a technology called Ignition[4].
 Ignition can be thought of as a combination of Kickstart and Cloud-Init.
+When a machine is booted it is provided a URL to the machine config server which serves up an Ignition config.
 The config will include a reference to the RHCOS image to install on the host and every file and configuration detail to be applied.

-Machines are grouped into pools and subscribe to corresponding MachineConfigPools like _master_ or _worker_ in this example.
+Machines are grouped into pools and subscribe to corresponding MachineConfigPools which each have a unique machine configuration.
+Example pools include _master_ or _worker_ in this example below.

 ![Machine Config Server](/images/openshift-mcs-slide-640.png)

 Since Ignition runs in the initial RAM disk (initrd), it has the ability to make low level changes to storage and networking without requiring a reboot.
 If there are any errors reported by Ignition during the provisioning phase, the machine will not be placed into service.

 The `machine-config` ClusterOperator has as an operand the `machine-config-daemon`.
 [The MCD][8] is deployed as a daemonset to all nodes and prevents configuration drift by checking in with the `machine-config-server`.
-When a change is detected between the currently applied machine configuration and the desired configuration the `machine-config-controller`.
-[The MCC][19] will coordinate the application of the change in a controlled manner.
+When a change is detected between the currently applied machine configuration and the desired configuration the `machine-config-controller` [the MCC][19] will coordinate the application of the change in a controlled manner.

 OpenShift 4 considers nodes to be immutable.
 That is to say, if they break or require a change they should be "replaced" or configured in whole rather than in part.
 A practical effect of this is that the only way to affect a change is to create a [MachineConfig][15]  any change to a machine configuration requires a reapplication of all changes by way of a node reboot.
 The number of nodes impacted simultaneously may be configured with the `maxUnavailable` attribute of a MachineConfigPool which will be honored by the MCC.